carbogninalberto/beautiful-signature-extraction-and-crop-python/README.md

 This is a simple script that uses **opencv** to make **signature** photos clearer and automatically **crop** the white space around it.

+#### TODO

+1. Implement automatic boxes cluster detection to extract multiple signatures.
+2. Implement classifier to detect which clusters are a signature.

 ### Examples